-Abby Slutsky enjoys brainstorming unique ways to celebrate holidays.
+In her spare time, Abby Slutsky enjoys brainstorming unique ways of entertaining.

 Children love running around collecting surprise-filled eggs for Easter.
 Whether you are looking for ideas for a healthy Easter egg hunt or want to let your children enjoy a traditional Easter egg hunt with chocolate and candy, you may want to give them some direction when it comes to finding the eggs this year so family members from multiple households remain socially-distant as they enjoy the activity.

-Assign each child a specific plastic egg color and tell them to collect only eggs that are that color.
+Assign each child a specific plastic egg color and tell them to collect only eggs that are that color during the Easter egg hunt.
 This will allow you to hide multiple eggs in the same place and ensure that every child gets the same number of eggs.
 If desired, give each child a small bag or basket with an attached ribbon that is the color of their Easter eggs.
 This will make it easy for them to remember what color they should collect.
 Clues are provided below for both indoor and outdoor scavenger hunts.

 Looking to avoid all the chocolate and sugar this year?
 Consider filling plastic eggs with healthy alternatives like homemade coupons or healthy snacks.

-Although all children will get the same clues, each child should start with a different clue so that they can stay socially distanced and don't visit the same areas at the same time.
+Although all children will get the same clues during the Easter scavenger hunt, each child should start with a different egg hunt clue so that they can stay socially distanced and don't visit the same areas at the same time.
 Here's a quick and easy way to set each child up with a unique clue sequence to prevent children from getting too close to each other or near the same eggs at the same time.